-Benefit of higher 25(OH)D levels on non-vertebral fracture prevention

-In a recent meta-analysis, the efficacy of oral supplemental vitamin D in preventing non-vertebral and hip fractures among older individuals was examined (age 65+years) [1].
-The analysis included 12 double-blind RCTs for non-vertebral fractures (n=42,279; [1, 2, 24-32]) and eight RCTs for hip fractures (n=40,886; [24, 25, 29, 30, 32-35]) comparing oral vitamin D with or without calcium with calcium or placebo.
-The pooled relative risk (RR) was 0.86 (95% CI, 0.77-0.96) for prevention of non-vertebral fractures and 0.91 (95% CI, 0.78-1.05) for the prevention of hip fractures but with significant heterogeneity for both endpoints.
-Including all trials, anti-fracture efficacy increased significantly with higher-dose and higher achieved blood 25(OH)D levels for any non-vertebral fractures and hip fractures separately.
-Consistently pooling trials with a higher received dose of more than 400 IU per day (received dose of 482-770 IU per day) resolved heterogeneity and resulted in fracture reduction, while the lower received dose (340-380 IU per day) did not reduce fracture risk.
-For the higher doses, the pooled RR was 0.80 (95% CI, 0.72-0.89; n=33,265 persons from nine trials) for non-vertebral fractures and 0.82 (95% CI, 0.69-0.97; n= 31,872 from five trials) for hip fractures.
-The higher doses reduced non-vertebral fractures significantly in communitydwelling (-29%) and institutionalized older individuals (-15%), and its effects were independent of additional calcium supplementation.
-Non-vertebral fracture prevention started with achieved 25(OH)D levels of at least 75 nmol/ 1 in the treatment group.
-From left to right, Fig. 1a indicates increased anti-fracture efficacy with higher dose and Fig. 1b with higher achieved 25(OH)D levels in the treatment group [meta-regression analyses by dose, p=0.003; by achieved 25(OH)D level, p=0.04; these values are based on 12 trials for dose and ten trials with measured 25(OH)D levels].
-From Fig. 1a optimal fracture prevention occurred in trials with achieved mean 25(OH)D levels of approximately 75 to 110 nmol/l.
+Benefit of higher 25(OH)D levels on non-vertebral fracture prevention-In a recent meta-analysis the efficacy of oral supplemental vitamin D in preventing non-vertebral and hip fractures among older individuals was examined (age 65+)[1].
+The analysis included 12 double-blind randomized controlled trials (RCTs) for non-vertebral fractures (n=42,279; [1,2,24-32]) and 8 RCTs for hip fractures (n = 40,886; [24,25,29,30,32-35]) comparing oral vitamin D with or without calcium with calcium or placebo.
+The pooled relative risk (RR) was 0.86 (95% CI, 0.77-0.96) for prevention of non-vertebral fractures and 0.91 (95% CI, 0.78-1.05) for the prevention of hip fractures, but with significant heterogeneity for both endpoints.
+Including all trials, anti-fracture efficacy increased significantly with higher dose and higher achieved blood 25(OH)D levels for any non-vertebral fractures and hip fractures separately.
+Consistently pooling trials with a higher received dose of more than 400 IU/day (received dose of 482 - 770 IU per day) - resolved heterogeneity and resulted in fracture reduction, while the lower received dose (340-380 IU per day) did not reduce fracture risk.
+For the higher doses, the pooled RR was 0.80 (95% CI, 0.72 - 0.89; n = 33,265 persons from9 trials) for non-vertebral fractures and 0.82 (95% CI, 0.69 -0.97; n = 31,872 from 5 trials) for hip fractures.
+The higher doses reduced non-vertebral fractures significantly in community-dwelling (-29%) and institutionalized older individuals (-15%), and its effects were independent of additional calcium supplementation.
+Non-vertebral fracture prevention started with achieved 25(OH)D levels of at least 75 nmol/l in the treatment group.
+From left to right, Figure 1A indicates increased anti-fracture efficacy with higher dose, and Figure 1 B with higher achieved 25(OH)D levels in the treatment group (meta-regression analyses by dose: p-value = 0.003; by achieved 25(OH)D level: p-value = 0.04; these values are based on 12 trials for dose and 10 trials with measured 25(OH)D levels).
+From Figure 1A optimal fracture prevention occurred in trials with achieved mean 25(OH)D levels of approximately 75 to 110 nmol/l.

-This threshold of optimal non-vertebral fracture prevention is supported by a large cross-sectional and population-based study that showed a positive dose- response association between higher 25(OH)D levels and hip bone density both in younger and older adults [36].
+This threshold of optimal non-vertebral fracture prevention is supported by a large crosssectional and population-based study that showed a positive dose-response association between higher 25(OH)D levels and hip bone density both in younger and older adults [36].
 In the regression plots, higher serum 25(OH)D levels were associated with higher hip bone density throughout the reference range of 22.5 to 94 nmol/l in all subgroups by age and ethnicity.
 In younger whites and younger Mexican Americans, higher 25(OH)D levels were associated with higher hip bone density even beyond 100 nmol/l.